Instructor Visa Sponsorship Jobs in Texas

 Which visa types are most common for instructor roles in Texas?

-The H-1B is the most widely used visa for instructor roles that meet the specialty occupation standard, typically requiring at least a bachelor's degree in a relevant field.
-J-1 exchange visitor visas are common for short-term or research-affiliated teaching positions at universities.
+The H-1B visa is the most widely used visa for instructor roles that meet the specialty occupation standard, typically requiring at least a bachelor's degree in a relevant field.
+J-1 visa exchange visitor visas are common for short-term or research-affiliated teaching positions at universities.
 TN visas are available to Canadian and Mexican nationals in qualifying academic roles.
 O-1 visas apply to instructors with demonstrated extraordinary ability in their discipline.

 Which cities in Texas have the most instructor sponsorship jobs?